top of page

 • Melee weapons can block darts - this applies to both humans and zombies

-• Undead ranged projectile tag rules (Spitter socks - different colored brains and only wielded by Undeads, and Beast rockets - can only be used by Undeads)
+• Undead ranged projectile tag rules (Spitter socks - different colored squishy brains and only wielded by Undeads, and Beast rockets - can only be used by Undeads)

 • If hit, humans are stunned, must take a knee, and cannot move or attack with blasters or melee.
 Non-tagged Humans can move stunned players (by placing a hand on the player and moving together) to any building’s doorway and remove the stun effect after 15 out loud Mississippi's.
 Players do not enter but stay next to the doorways to revive.